kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 ### Rendering graphics

-Finally, we are equipped with tools and knowledge to discuss what terminals emulators are doing and what they emulate.
+Finally, we are equipped with tools and knowledge to discuss what terminals emulators emulate.
 Terminals (either hardware devices or software programs) perform two main tasks:
 * visualize the output of tools like bash, cat, top, vi, etc. to the user;
 * pass user input to command-line tools.